Thirupathi (2006 Kannada film): Plot

 After learning that Thirupathi is his son, Dhanraj wants Thirpuathi to join him in crime.
 Dhanraj's friend Ekanath Bhavade, the Home Minister, suspends Thirupathi for mishandling Margaret's murder case and reassigns Gowda to the investigation.
 Having been suspended from his role as a police officer, Thirupathi feels liberated to take justice into his own hands.
 Thirupathi finds Nikhil's mobile phone in Yeswanthpur, which contains a video from Nikhil's kidnapping.
 Thirupathi captures the trio who are Michael Raj's friends children.
-He interrogates them but they initially refuse to talk, after which they were tortured badly.
+He interrogates them but they initially refuse to talk, after which he tortures them.
 Anil, the son of the Home Minister, the main witness to this murder, confesses to Thirupathi.
 Thirupathi forces Anil to call his father and tell him that Michael Raj had kidnapped them and had threatened to kill them if they testified against Aadhi.

 The Home Minister and confronts Michael Raj, who denies kidnapping Anil.
 The Home Minister gives Raj 24 hours to release Anil.
 Thirupathi enters there confessing that he kidnapped the trio and made them call Michael and asks Michael Raj to release Nikhil and surrender Aadhi.
-Thirupathi spots as a bald man and kills Kailasnath, one of the men who murdered Margaret, which was witnessed by Michael Raj.
-The Commissioner reinstates Thirupathi as a police office at the request of the Home Minister.
+Thirupathi, disguised as a bald man, kills Kailasnath, one of the men who murdered Margaret, which was witnessed by Michael Raj.
+The Commissioner reinstates Thirupathi as a police officer at the request of the Home Minister.

-Thirupathi thanked to Michael Raj for bringing him back as he said earlier and told Michael to surrender as soon as possible.
-Thirupathi next targets Pramod, the second culprit and murders him which was witnessed by Aadhi.
-But unfortunately he was alive in the next morning and taken to the hospital, Pramod points Michael Raj as his killer a seconds before his death.
+Thirupathi thanks Michael Raj for reinstating him and tells him to surrender as soon as possible.
+Thirupathi next targets and murders Pramod, the second culprit, in front of Aadhi.
+However, he was still alive the next morning and taken to the hospital, Pramod identifies Michael Raj as his killer seconds before dying.
 The Home Minister orders Thirupathi to arrest Michael Raj, but he cannot, due to a lack of evidence.
 Thirupathi tells Michael Raj to surrender his son Aadhi immediately.
 Bachche Gowda, having been ordered by Aadhi to find Anil, tells Thirupathi that he wants to assist in the search for Anil.
-Thirupathi and Gowda came to rescue Nikhil, and Gowda is shot by Aadhi while saving Nikhil.
-Frustrated, Thirupathi shots Aadhi to death.
+Thirupathi and Gowda arrive to rescue Nikhil; Gowda is shot by Aadhi while saving him.
+Frustrated, Thirupathi shoots Aadhi to death.

 Thirupathi returns Anil to his father, and in exchange, the Home Minister grants Thirupathi permission to shoot Michael Raj, who has kidnapped Bharathi and Nadhini.
-Michael Raj aka Dhanraj approached Thirupathi at Kolar Gold Fields, and the latter found a box surprisingly, which contained Anil's head.
+Michael Raj, also known as Dhanraj, approaches Thirupathi at Kolar Gold Fields, where Thirupathi finds a box containing Anil's head.
 It is revealed that Anil was innocent and was used by Thirupathi to prosecute Aadhi and the other culprits.
 Dhanraj and Thirupathi fight, in the presence of Bharathi, leaving Thirupathi badly beaten.
 Bharathi encourages Thirupathi to kill Dhanraj.
 Thirupathi kills Dhanraj.